17. President Dwight Eisenhower

 His Catholicism alienated the Buddhist majority in Vietnam, and his goverment was crippled by corruption and autocracy, suppressing Buddhist demonstations and ignoring calls for free elections.
 He was assassinated in October 1963 in a US backed coup.

-Secretary of Defense from 1961 to 1968, McNamara was an early, vocal advocate of escalation.
-He grew dissillusioned as the war progressed and resigned after the Tet Offensive.
+Secretary of Defence from 1961 to 1968, McNamara was an early, vocal advocate of escalation.
+He grew disillusioned as the war progressed and resigned after the Tet Offensive.